 The Interview, 2014

-A series of events made this film so popular but the end result may be somewhat of a negative turn.
+A series of events made this video production so popular but the end result may be somewhat of a negative turn.
 In June of 2014, 3 months after the film was announced and 6 months before it would finally be released, The Guardian reported that the film was making a stir in the North Korean government.
 KCNA, the state news agency in North Korea, said that the country would hit back with ‘stern and merciless’ retaliation if the film was released, calling it the ‘most blatant act of terrorism and war’ with all the level-headed calm we’ve come to expect from the country.
 North Korean politicians publicly lambasted the film, and the KCNA asked President Obama if the film could be pulled.
 The film’s release was delayed for 2 months and Sony ended up making post-production changes to the film’s content.

 But then a bunch of internet hackers got into Sony’s computer networks and leaked emails and documents, asking for them to not release ‘the movie of terrorism’.
 The hackers issued a stern warning that they would attack any film premieres while an organization dedicated to the human rights of North Koreans promised to release copies of The Interview by delivering them via balloon drops to North Korea.

 The worldwide movie release was eventually canceled but everyone was talking about it, and the film was released quietly on Netflix in January 2015.
 By that point, illegal copies of the movie had been played across laptop screens the whole world over.
 We’re not entirely sure who won this battle, but the marketing was quite impressive.